MarcusMLarsson/angular-libphonenumber-utils/README.md

 ### 1. **Use the Demo Page (No Setup Required)**

-If you don't want to run the project locally, you can test the functionality througt [live demo page](https://angular-libphonenumber-utils.onrender.com/).
+If you don't want to run the project locally, you can test the functionality via the demo page [live demo page](https://angular-libphonenumber-utils.onrender.com/).
 The demo page allows you to test the functionality and view the underlying code.

 ### 2. **Run Locally**